Hiking the 1200km trail end-to-end gave trekker Josh West a unique perspective. Here’s the parks he loved most.

-Day 49 of my trek saw the trail transverse three wonderful parks – Giles Conservation Park and Horsnell Gully Conservation Park and, one of my all-time favourites, Cleland Conservation Park.
+Day 49 of my trek saw the trail transverse three wonderful parks – Giles Conservation Park and Horsnell Gully Conservation Park and, one of my all-time favourites, Cleland National Park.

 The sweeping views of the urban sprawl stretching from the hills to the beachside suburbs was a trail highlight.
 To have this magnificent park in such close proximity to the city of Adelaide is a blessing.